-- scaleDownService: This method removes the resources of the selected types from the chosen Service.
-If a resource type is selected and no resources of that type exists, it will simply not affect the overall operation of the scale down (For example, scaling down VIRTUALMACHINE type resources in a Service without any will not affect the Service after the operation has been completed).
-Returned object is the Service with updated components list. - deployment The Service where the resources of the selected types are to be removed. - storage Boolean value indicating that STORAGE type components are to be removed. - server Boolean value indicating that SERVER type components are to be removed. - cluster Boolean value indicating that CLUSTER type components are to be removed.

-- vm Boolean value indicating that VIRTUALMACHINE type components are to be removed. - app Boolean value indicating that SERVICE (application) type components are to be removed. - scaleDownServiceComponent: Removes the target ServiceComponent object from the Service and returns its resources to the resource pool.
-Returned object is the Service with updated components list. - deployment The Service to be down scaled. - component The ServiceComponent object to be removed from the Service. - serviceExists: Checks if the Service of the given name exists or not.
-This is useful for workflow that wait until the service is deleted. - serviceName Name of the Service that is checked for its existence. - tearDownService: This method deletes the Service and returns all the resources to the resource pools.
-It returns the Service object describing the ASM service that is to be deleted from this call.
+- getServices: Returns a list of all the Services in the ASM server. - getTemplates: Returns a list of all the published Templates in the ASM server. - scaleDownService: This method removes the resources of the selected types from the chosen Service.
+If a resource type is selected and no resources of that type exists, it will simply the operation of the scale down. - deployment The Service where the resources of the selected types are to be removed. - storage Boolean value indicating that STORAGE type components are to be removed. - server Boolean value indicating that SERVER type components are to be removed. - cluster Boolean value indicating that CLUSTER type components are to be removed. - vm Boolean value indicating that VIRTUALMACHINE type components are to be removed. - app Boolean value indicating that SERVICE (application) type components are to be removed. - scaleDownServiceComponent: Removes the target ServiceComponent object from the Service and returns its resources to the resource pool. - deployment The Service to be down scaled. - component The ServiceComponent object to be removed from the Service. - serviceExists: Checks if the Service of the given name exists or not.
+This is useful for workflow that wait until the service is deleted. - tearDownService: This method deletes the Service and returns all the resources to the resource pools.